- 18 years of age or above

 - IES Abroad Spanish-taught elective courses (up to 9 credits)

-- Universidad Carlos III engineering courses (up to 15 credits)
+- Universidad Carlos III engineering courses (students can enroll in 2-3 courses)

-- Universidad Carlos III English-taught elective courses (up to 15 credits)
+- Universidad Carlos III English-taught elective courses (students can enroll in 2-3 courses)

 Some courses are available in Spanish for students with advanced language skills.
 You must meet the program’s specific requirements, including a GPA of 3.0 or above, and, in certain university courses, prerequisites, and junior or senior standing.